bkrug/envelope-demo/README.md

 use "StopAtEnd" to specify that a song should be played only once<br>
 use "RepeatFromBeggining" to specify that a song should be played in its entirety repeatedly<br>
 use "RepeatFromFirstJump" to skip any introduction at the beginning of the song, but play the rest repeatedly<br>
 `--displayRepoWarning` -- should probably be "false" or omitted for most users.
-When true it adds a message to the output specifying that this is auto-generated code.
+When true it adds a message to the output specifying that this is auto-generated code and that it doesn't need to be included in the repo.

 ## To assemble the cartridge program
 Have XDT99 (https://endlos99.github.io/xdt99/) available on your computer.